 So, exactly how do you make a social media video that doesn't suck and that looks professional?

-Simply grabbing your smart phone, taking a few photos of your product, whacking them into iMovie and then uploading it to FB is a great start - we commend you for your effort.
-However, the quality of your final social media video reflects on your business and people will (and do) judge if your video is kinda crap.
+Simply grabbing your smart phone, taking a few photos of your product, whacking them into Windows Movie Maker and then uploading it to FB is an ok start - high fives for your effort.
+But, remember that the quality of your video reflects on your business and people will (and do) judge if your video is kinda crap.